ItsDrike/nixdots/docs/03_SECURE_BOOT.md

 sudo sbctl enroll-keys -m
 ```

-> [!NOTE]
+> [!WARNING]
 > The `-m` option (also known as `--microsoft`) will make sure to also include the Microsoft
 > signing keys.
 This is required by most motherboards, not using it could brick your device.

+> [!NOTE]
+> If you encounter "File is immutable" warnings after running sbctl, it should be safe to simply add the `-i` (or
+> `--ignore-immutable`) flag, which will run `chattr` and remove the immutable flags from these files for you.
+>
+> If you still encounter errors even with this flag, it means you have probably done something wrong when entering the
+> setup mode.
+Try looking for a option like "Reset keys" in your UEFI, then try this again.

 This should automatically enable secure boot in user mode for you.
-You can now reboot the system.
+You can now **reboot the system**.

 ### Make sure it worked